David-Saeteros/finestra/README.md

 This repository contains experiments for fine-tuning language models to predict personality traits from text, along with explainability analysis to understand model decisions.

+## Associated Publication
+This code repository accompanies our paper:
+Title: Text speaks louder: Insights into Personality from Natural Language Processing
+Authors: Saeteros, D., Gallardo-Pujol, D., & Ortiz-Martínez, D.
+Journal: PLOS ONE
+Status: In press
+Year: 2025
+If you use this code or the findings from our research, please cite our paper: bibtex@article{Saeteros2025, title={Text speaks louder: Insights into Personality from Natural Language Processing}, author={Saeteros, D. and Gallardo-Pujol, D. and Ortiz-Martínez, D.}, journal={PLOS ONE}, year={2025}, note={In press}
+}

 ## Project Structure

 The repository is organized as follows: